ncbi/blast-cloud/_posts/2015-06-09-running-blast.md

     cd /blast/blastdb_custom
     update_blastdb.pl --decompress --passive <dbname>
+    # Can also scp and install custom BLAST databases in this directory

 These (and any other) BLAST databases installed in the `/blast/blastdb_custom` directory in the instance will be immediately available for searching via the